Abyss-W4tcher/volatility3-symbols/README.md

 Conducting memory analysis with Volatility3 against a Linux or macOS RAM capture, requires of an investigator to acquire appropriate kernel debugging information.
 As a compiled kernel produces a unique copy of this data, it can sometimes be tedious to access, manipulate, and transform it into the universal JSON **I**ntermediate **S**ymbol **F**ile format (required by Volatility3).

-To save time, CPU, and bandwidth across the world, this repository contains a collection of ISF, generated against kernel sources from the most popular kernel distributions.
+To save time, CPU, and bandwidth across the world, this repository contains a collection of ISF, generated from kernel sources of the most popular distributions.

 ## Usage